phetsims/qa/documentation/qa-book.md

 not the issue is fixed and assign back to the developer.
 Only close the issue if the developer has indicated that you may do so.

+A memory test should also be done during dev testing.

 Here's a list of platforms we like to do development tests on:

 * Chrome OS